 Fresno Truck Accident Lawyer

-When a commercial tractor-trailer or big rig collides with a smaller vehicle, the damage to the smaller vehicle (and whoever is occupying it) can be devastating.
+When a commercial tractor-trailer or big rig collides with a smaller vehicle, the damage to the smaller car (and whoever is occupying it) can be devastating.
 For example, a semi-truck collided head-on with an SUV on Highway 180 near Fowler Avenue in East Central Fresno.
 The driver of the SUV was pulled out of his vehicle before it exploded.
-Unfortunately, the driver later died from his injuries, according to ABC News.
+Unfortunately, the driver later died from his injuries.
 The driver of the semi-truck was not hurt.Disturbing Truck Accident Statistics

 The deadly collision described above is not some anomaly.
-Fatal collisions between commercial trucks and other vehicles are quite common.
-A truck accident occurs about eleven times a day in the United States, and close to four thousand drivers and passengers are killed each year in these collisions, according to CNBC.
-To make matters worse, an additional one hundred thousand individuals suffer serious injuries in truck wrecks each and every year in the U.S. Furthermore, deadly truck wrecks have increased since 2009.What To Do After Being Involved in a Fresno Truck Accident
+Fatal crashes between commercial trucks and other vehicles are pretty standard.
+According to CNBC, a truck accident occurs about eleven times a day in the United States, and close to four thousand drivers and passengers are killed each year in these collisions.
+To make matters worse, an additional one hundred thousand individuals suffer severe injuries in truck wrecks yearly in the U.S. Furthermore, deadly truck wrecks have increased since 2009.Steps You Should Take After a Big Rig Crash

 If you or a loved one was seriously injured in a wreck caused by a large tractor-trailer, you probably have grounds to pursue a personal injury claim against the truck driver and their employer.
-The truck companies know this, which is why they act swiftly after being alerted to an accident involving one of their vehicles.
-In a matter of hours, the scene of a serious truck wreck can be inundated with claims adjusters, investigators, and attorneys for the truck company.
-This is why you need to take some important steps after the collision to protect your claim.
+The truck companies know this, so they act swiftly after being alerted to an accident involving one of their vehicles.
+In a matter of hours, the scene of a severe truck wreck can be inundated with the truck company's claims adjusters, investigators, and attorneys.
+You must take some necessary steps after the collision to protect your claim.

-The first step is to alert police and seek immediate medical attention for your bodily injuries.
-The health and well-being of you, and any occupants in your vehicle is paramount.
+- Call 911 and Seek Medical Care - The first step is to alert the police and seek immediate medical attention for your bodily injuries.
+The health and well-being of you and any occupants in your vehicle are paramount.
 If you, or a passenger, are able, try to collect some evidence and pertinent contact information.
 For example, you should try to get the commercial driver's license number and insurance information from the truck operator.
 You should also try to get the name of the truck company.

-If you are able, try to collect the contact information of any witnesses who saw the Fresno truck accident occur.
-This would include their full names and cell phone numbers.
+- Collect Witness Information - If you can, try to collect the contact information of any witnesses who saw the Fresno truck accident occur, including their full names and cell phone numbers.
 You should also try to determine if there were businesses near the accident scene that may have recorded the collision on their video surveillance camera system.
-Many gas stations and convenience stores have outdoor cameras monitoring their parking lots and may have picked up the collision.
+Many gas stations and convenience stores have outdoor cameras monitoring their parking lots and may have picked up the accident.

-Again, if you, or a passenger, are able, take photographs of the scene of the collision.
-With the advent of cell phone cameras, you should be able to take a fairly clear picture of the accident scene, including the damage to your vehicle, any skid marks on the road, any stop signs or street signals, etc. You should also take pictures of any visible wounds you suffered.
+- Take Photos of the Crash Scene - If you or a passenger can, take photographs of the collision scene.
+With the advent of cell phone cameras, you should be able to take a relatively clear picture of the accident scene, including the damage to your vehicle, any skid marks on the road, any stop signs or street signals, etc. You should also take pictures of any visible wounds you suffered.